ethanshea-ms/live-video-analytics/utilities/video-analysis/jupyter/yolov3-ngpu-onnx/readme.md

    ><span>[!NOTE]</span>
    >Jupyter notebooks (`.ipynb`) may take several seconds to render in VSCode.
 2. Create the required [Azure services](../03_create_azure_services.ipynb).
-3. As mentioned in the [Readme](../readme.md), in addition to a development PC, you will also need an IoT Edge device to run LVA.
+3. As mentioned [previously](../readme.md), in addition to a development PC, you will also need an IoT Edge device to run LVA.
 If you don't have a physical IoT Edge device, you can create an [Azure virtual machine](../04_create_vm_iotedge_device.ipynb).
     > <span>[!NOTE]</span>
     > If you want to run the following sections, you must create a GPU accelerated VM such as the Standard_NC6 VM, which has an NVidia GPU.